Plum Creek Water Purification Facility

 the Town at build out.

-This project will be funded through existing certificates of
+This project is being funded through existing certificates of

 participation.
 The Utilities Department budgeted $22.6 million for the